adamwestman/DPM/README.md

 # DPM
 The Defold Package Manager

-Provides transient dependency management for Defold projects.
+Provides transitive dependency management for Defold projects.
 No longer worry about additional dependencies for native extensions and libraries.

 # Install
 Install from [homebrew](https://brew.sh) ```$ brew install dpm```